A Skeptic’s Path to Enlightenment IN 9 MEDITATIONS

 ABOUT THE INSTRUCTOR

-Scott Snibbe is a longtime student of Tibetan Buddhism whose teachers include Geshe Ngawang Dakpa, Choden Rinpoche, Ven.
+Scott Snibbe is an experienced and dedicated student of Tibetan Buddhism who has studied under revered teachers including Geshe Ngawang Dakpa, Choden Rinpoche, Ven.
 Sangye Khadro, Ven.
 Rene Feusi, Lama Zopa Rinpoche, Gyumed Khensur Rinpoche Lobsang Jampa, and His Holiness the Dalai Lama.
-For nearly two decades, he has led meditation classes and retreats that infuse the pure lineage of the great Buddhist masters with science, humor, and the realities of the modern world.
+He has been leading meditation classes and retreats for nearly 20 years, bringing together the ancient teachings of Buddhist masters with modern science, humor, and practical applications for everyday life.

 EACH WEEK'S CLASS INCLUDES: